 Many small and mid-sized businesses that manufacture EV batteries and car parts are unable to apply for the scheme’s benefits due to stringent selection requirements.
 Smaller firms are critical in closing the demand-supply imbalance in the industry.
 Modifying present standards or proposing a substitute to make the plan a viable choice for these businesses will improve the EV community.

 This will make interoperability easy.
-If all the batteries are of the same configuration for all the same category of EV, buyers need not worry while swapping their batteries and be concerned about the configuration of new batteries being put.
+If all the batteries are of the same configuration for all the same categories of EV, buyers need not worry while swapping their batteries and be concerned about the configuration of new batteries being put in.

 If performed well, battery switching is expected to achieve acceptance in commercial applications such as 2W and 3W vehicles and will aid faster penetration in these segments.